Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 - Play That Funky Music by Wild Cherry

 - Super Freak by Rick James

 - Final Thoughts On Easy Bass Songs for Beginners

-The great thing about Queen is not only are their songs easy to learn, but are also easily recognizable when you play them to your non-musician friends.
-Queen are one of the best selling bands of all time (the 3rd best in fact) with 150 million albums sold worldwide.
-Another One Bites the Dust as a single sold nearly 3.5 million alone and went 4x Platinum in multiple countries.
+The great thing about Queen is not only are their songs easy to learn, but they’re easily recognizable even to your non-musician friends.
+Queen are one of the best-selling bands of all time (the 3rd best, in fact), with 150 million albums sold worldwide.
+The single Another One Bites the Dust sold nearly 3.5 million copies alone and went 4x Platinum in multiple countries.

 Come Together by The Beatles

 Click Here for tab for Come Together by The Beatles

 The Beatles have produced some of the most iconic (and successful) songs of all time, leaving a significant mark in the popular-music landscape.
 The classic British rock group is the number 1 best-selling band of all time, with a staggering 600 million albums sold worldwide.